thehiredgun/mint/README.md

 ```

 ### Hints, Best Practices, & Limitations
 - At present, *mint* works with MySQL and SQLite3.
 It can be extended to allow for the use of other PDO Drivers.
+(Please submit a Pull Request if you do!!!)
 - Generally speaking you want to configure your PDO error mode to 'Exception: `$pdo->setAttribute(PDO::ATTR_ERRMODE, PDO::ERRMODE_EXCEPTION)`
 - Mint binds *named parameters*, using the format ':' + column_name, so...:
-- If you are writing a query manually , you'll want to write the tokens with a ':' preceding them, and the indexes of the parameters you supply should match those tokens (Mint will automatically make sure each parameter-token has a ':')
+- If you are writing a query manually, you'll want to write the tokens with a ':' preceding them, and the indexes of the parameters you supply should match those tokens (Mint will automatically make sure each token has a ':')
-- If you are using a shorthand method like insertOne or updateOne, Mint will automatically match the your parameters with the columns of the table, and throw out any which do not match.
+- If you are using a shorthand method like insertOne or updateOne, Mint will automatically match your parameters with the columns of the table, and throw out any which do not match.
 No need to write a query, match parameters, or add ':' to your indexes.
-Mint will also *only* add columns and values to the query if they are included in you array of parameters.
+Mint will *only* add columns and values to the query if they are included in you array of parameters.